Tripsiir/UH-stat-bioinf/MS2-database-search/docs/README.md

 - First of all, all theoretical spectra consist of only the monoisotopic m/z values.
 - Consequently, all peptide candidates will fail to match to the higher mass isotopic peaks in the theoretical fragment (unless a different y/b ion has the same m/z as a higher order isotopic peak of a different ion).
 The scores of the peptides will systematically be lower by the same amount, i.e. their ranking will be consistent.

-An alternative strategy would be to first de-isotope the experimental spectrum, but this would require accuracte calling of true peaks and can be difficult if there is noise or overlap between the b/y ion series.
+An alternative strategy would be to first de-isotope the experimental spectrum, but this would require accurate calling of true peaks and can be difficult if there is noise or overlap between the b/y ion series.

 ### Visualisation of peak matching
 Visually, the following is happening: all black peaks (experimental peaks) that overlap (given a certain error tolerance) with the red peaks (theoretical fragment masses) are counted.